valancej/documentation/_posts/services/databases/2014-08-28-postgresql.md

 ```

 ### PostGIS
-For PostgreSQL versions 9.2 to 9.4 we have PostGIS 2.0.x installed on the virtual machine.

-PostgreSQL version 9.5 includes the newer PostGIS version 2.2.
+PostgreSQL versions 9.2 to 9.4 include PostGIS 2.0, PostgreSQL version 9.5 includes the newer PostGIS version 2.2.

 ## Framework-specific configuration

 ### Ruby on Rails
 We replace the values in your `config/database.yml` file automatically to configuration matching the PostgreSQL 9.2 instance.

-If you have your Rails application in a subdirectory or want to change it from our default values you can add the following snippet to a `codeship.database.yml` (or any other filename) in your repository.
+If your Rails application is in stored a subdirectory or you want to change the database configuration from our default values ,you can add the following data to a `codeship.database.yml` file (or any other filename) and commit that file to your repository.

 ```yaml
 development: